spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

 ### Limited visibility with End-to-End Encryption
-One key feature of SPXP is the ability to limit the visibility of selected information to a limited audience &mdash; with full end-to-end encryption.
+One key feature of SPXP is the ability to limit the visibility of selected information to a limited audience &emdash; with full end-to-end encryption.
 To publish encrypted information, we first need to create a symmetric encryption
 key:
 ```